aws-samples/aws-translate-customize-and-improve-realtime-translation-using-comprehend/README.md

 Here, the movie character :"Rose" was translated to "Gulaab" in hindi.
 While it means the same (Gulaab tranlsated to Rose flower), the context as a person is lost here.

+## Solution

+This sample addresses the above concerns using custom workflow where the translation is customized to improve accuracy.
+The below 2 approaches are discussed in this solution :

+1. Use [Custom Terminology](https://docs.aws.amazon.com/translate/latest/dg/how-custom-terminology.html) to ensure brand names, character names, model names, and other unique content is translated exactly the way you need it, regardless of its context and the Amazon Translate algorithm’s decision.
+This requires the user to maintain and update the custom terminology file
+2. Use Comprehend to detect entities/PII data and apply tags/angular braces to avoid translation of specific terms.

 ## Security